Voice Assistants

 The SAGE Handbook of Human-Machine Communication

 Andrea L. Guzman (Northern Illinois University), Rhonda McEwen (University of Toronto), Steve Jones (University of Illinois - Chicago) - Editors.
 The SAGE Handbook of Human-Machine Communication includes 68 chapters from leading scholars worldwide regarding the historical and theoretical trajectories, methodological aspects, and applications of HMC research.
-The Handbook is relevant for anyone seeking to learn more about AI, social robots, chatbots, algorithms, chatGPT, automated journalism, bots, and other advanced technologies in areas such as communication, media, journalism, art, marketing, advertising, commerce, healthcare, transportation (automobiles, space), and religion.
+The Handbook is relevant for anyone seeking to learn more about Artificial Intelligence, social robots, chatbots, algorithms, chatGPT, automated journalism, bots, and other advanced technologies in areas such as communication, media, journalism, art, marketing, advertising, commerce, healthcare, transportation (automobiles, space), and religion.
 The Handbook also examines larger social and cultural implications regarding the design of communicative technologies and people’s interactions with them, including questions of law, ethics, and individual and collective identity.
+The text is essential for anyone studying people’s interactions with technologies (HCI, HRI, and HAI) and serves well as a comprehensive textbook in upper-level undergraduate and graduate courses.

-The SAGE Handbook of Human-Machine Communication will be available print and digital format for individuals and institutional subscriptions through SAGE Publishers.
+The SAGE Handbook of Human-Machine Communication is available in print and digital format for individuals and institutional subscriptions.

 Human-Machine Communication: Rethinking Communication, Technology, & Ourselves